barclay/ci_layouts/README.md

 Layout Hook for CodeIgniter
 ===========================

 A modification for CodeIgniter 2.x to support rails or cakePHP style layouts.
+It's been tested and works in 2.0.3-2.1.

-For those new to this, a layout contains presentation code that wraps around the current view view.
+For those new to this, a layout contains presentation code that wraps around the current view view (think: template).
 Anything you want to see in all of your views should be placed in a layout.

-Layout files should be placed in /applications/views/layouts/...
-You can specify which layout is to be used in your controller. i.e.
+Layout files should be placed in ``/applications/views/layouts/...`` You can specify which layout is to be used in your controller. i.e.

 ```php
 <?